Last Updated on October 28, 2023 by Electricalvolt

 Applying one volt of potential difference across the resistance causes a 1-ampere current to flow through it; then, the resistance is equal to 1 Ω. The unit of resistance is volt per ampere or ohm, named after George Ohm.
 The symbol of Ohm is omega (Ω ).
 The SI unit of the resistance is Ohm(Ω)

 Different Units of Resistance

-The larger units of resistance is Kilo-Ohm, Mega-Ohm and Giga-Ohm.
-The smaller units of resistance are milli Ohm, Micro Ohm and nano Ohm.
+The larger units of resistance are Kilo-Ohm, Mega-Ohm, and Giga-Ohm.
+The smaller resistance units are milli Ohm, Micro Ohm, and nano Ohm.

-The relationship between different resistance units is as given below.
+The relationship between different resistance units is given below.
 The different units for resistance are;

 |Resistance unit||Value in Ohm(Ω)|

 |1 Mega Ohm (M Ω)||106 Ω|